steephengeorge/steephengeorge.github.io/_posts/2020-06-14-introduction_graalvm.md

 ## Set up GralVM with Eclipse

-1. Download the GraalVM community edition package from the [Github](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-20.3.0)repository depends on your operating system.
+1. Download the GraalVM community edition package from the [Github](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-20.3.0) repository depends on your operating system.
 2. Unzip and untar to your local directory.
 Ex: C:/Tools/graalVm
 3. Set environment variable JAVA\_HOME and append the JAVA\_HOME to the PATH variable.
 Ex: JAVA\_HOME=C:/Tools/graalVm/bin and PATH= $PATH:$JAVA\_HOME
 4. Create a new java project in Eclipse